shmugoh/shmugoh.github.io/src/content/projects/en/sv-dlp.md

 icon: "/images/projects/sv_dlp.png"
 ---

-Flexible Python API for Street View
+Flexible Street View API Wrapper that works both as a Python library and a CLI.
+Download panoramic images, fetch metadata, and create short URLs